avecenob/tara-backend-ml/README.md

 git clone https://github.com/avecenob/tara-backend-ml.git
 ```

-Be sure to install all the required modules before working on it:
+Make sure to install all the required modules before working on it:
 ```
 pip install -r requirements.txt
 ```